Arrondissement of Ajaccio: Demographics

-As of 2022, there were 5,571 employer establishments with 67.8% in trade and transport, 13.2% in construction, 11.3% in public administration, 5.3% in industry, and 2.3% in agriculture.
-Amongst the 46,602 people employed, 81.3% were in service or public sectors.
-The unemployment rate hovered around 6.1% in late 2022, compared to the national rate of approximately 7.5%.
-In 2020, the median disposable income per household unit was €23,120, with a poverty rate of 14.3%.
-In 2022, the average net hourly wages were €15.3 with a gender pay gap of 14.5% overall.
+As of 2022, there were 5,574 employer establishments with 68% in trade and transport, 13.2% in construction, 11.3% in public administration, 5.4% in industry, and 2.2% in agriculture.
+Amongst the eligible population, 52,631 people were employed, with 46.8% in commerce and transport, 37% in service or public sectors, and 16.2% in other sectors.
+Of the employed people, 83.7% were salaried employees.
+The median disposable income per household unit was €24,100, with a poverty rate of 14.2%.
+The average monthly wages were €2,413.6 with a gender pay gap of 11.9% overall.
+The unemployment rate was 6.1%, compared to the national rate of approximately 7.5%.

 Transport

 Ajaccio is served by an Ajaccio Napoleon Bonaparte Airport, the island's busiest airport.
 It serves as the headquarters of Air Corsica, and connects to various destinations in Europe.
 The region has a good network of roads and communal bus services.
 The port of Ajaccio is connected to the French mainland with regular ferry services.